bcbi/genbank_holobiome/README.md

 Dependencies:
 1. Julia
 2. Python3
-3. BioPython (Entrez) and NCBI Entrez Account information
+    - BioPython (Entrez) and NCBI Entrez Account information
-4. Pandas and Numpy
+    - Pandas and Numpy
+    - SKLearn, markov_clustering, and NetworkX
+3. R
+    - ggTree and treeIO
+4. TimeTree.org

-** If using Oscar, run ALL of these only using Batch jobs (or interact jobs for testing)
+** If using Oscar, run ALL of these only using Batch jobs (or interact jobs for testing) **

 ## Data Download and Processing Process: